francesco-fiorini/QKDEavesdropperLocalization/README.md

 The tool also supports the simulation of an **asymmetric network scenario**, where the **receiver devices** of the eavesdropper and Bob may have **different characteristics**.

-Finally, this implementation is designed to **localize the position of the eavesdropper** along the fiber, given the sampled QBER (Quantum Bit Error Rate) sample data, using either:
+Finally, this implementation is designed to **localize the position of the eavesdropper** along the fiber, given the sample QBER (Quantum Bit Error Rate) data, using either:
 - an **analytical/statistical method**, or
 - a **neural network–based approach**.